gl-inet/docs3.x/docs/troubleshooting/modem_faq.md

 Please note: generally the 4G router cannot beat your smartphone in speed test.
 This is because the modern smartphone uses a different design which is equipped with much higher grade of modems.
 For example, Samsung S10 has a Cat 20  modem and iPhone 11 has a Cat 19 modem.
 They are 6 times faster in specs than a Cat 6 Quectel EP06 modem.

-1. Try to use [QMI](modem_faq.md#Use-the-QMI-protocol) or [QCM](modem_faq.md#Use-the-QCM-protocol) protocol instead of using ttyUSB mode.
+1. Try to use [QMI](modem_faq.md#use-the-qmi-protocol) or [QCM](modem_faq.md#use-the-qcm-protocol) protocol instead of using ttyUSB mode.

-2. Ask your carrier to make sure the  [APN](modem_faq.md#How-to-get-your-APN) Settings are correct.
+2. Ask your carrier to make sure the  [APN](modem_faq.md#how-to-get-your-apn)Settings are correct.
 Some carriers use different APNs which may yield different speed.

 3. The signal may not be good.
 Click Cell Info to check the signal-related parameters, such as RSSI, RSRP, RSRQ,SINR, etc. Please refer to the [wiki](https://wiki.teltonika.lt/view/Mobile_Signal_Strength_Recommendations#4G_.28LTE.29) for parameter range determination.
 If the device's signal is poor, try moving the device to another location and check that the antenna is properly connected.